Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Worked example: Arabidopsis thaliana Arabidopsis thaliana floral GRN

-That the framework places these four genes in the most significant positions (via minimization of $\mu$) agrees with their established role as master regulators in the literature.
-The classification of mature floral organs as lying in \emph{contracting} balls (stable fixed points in contracting regions) matches the concept of \emph{canalization} in developmental biology, first proposed by Waddington~\cite{waddington1957strategy}.
-Canalization refers to the robustness of developmental processes: once a cell commits to a particular fate (e.g., becoming a petal cell), it maintains that identity despite minor perturbations.
-This stability is essential for proper organ development and is reflected in our framework as contracting dynamics (ball-level contraction).
+The classification of mature floral organs as lying in \emph{contracting} balls recalls the concept of \emph{canalization}~\cite{waddington1957strategy}: once a cell commits to a particular fate, it maintains that identity despite minor perturbations.
+In the framework, this robustness manifests as ball-level contraction at fine scales.

-Conversely, the classification of inflorescence states as lying in \emph{expanding} balls (expansion at ball level; see Remark~\ref{rem:quasi_Zp}) reflects their transient nature.
-Inflorescence meristems are developmental intermediates that must progress toward floral organ formation.
-In the Boolean model, trajectories starting in inflorescence configurations eventually reach floral organ fixed points; biologically, inflorescence meristems persist as indeterminate structures, but the cells they produce commit to specific floral fates.
-This instability is captured mathematically as expanding dynamics: the image of the ball expands beyond the ball, so that nearby configurations leave the region, consistent with the biological picture of transition toward organ identity.

-This interpretation connects our mathematical framework to the classical concept of \emph{epigenetic landscapes}~\cite{huang2012molecular}, where developmental fates are represented as valleys (attractors) and ridges (repellers) in an energy landscape.
-A discrete approach to the same GRN, the ``Epigenetic Forest'' of~\cite{perez2022epigenetic}, builds a graph-based representation of Waddington's landscape from the transition dynamics and recovers flower architecture via optimization of a work function; the present $p$-adic framework offers a complementary formulation, replacing energy valleys with ultrametric ball contraction and quantifying hierarchy via the stability measure $\mu$.
+Conversely, inflorescence states lie in \emph{expanding} balls: the image expands beyond the ball radius, reflecting their transient character as developmental intermediates that progress toward organ formation~\cite{mendoza1998dynamics}.
+The contracting/expanding dichotomy parallels the valleys and ridges of Waddington's \emph{epigenetic landscape}~\cite{huang2012molecular}, with the $p$-adic metric providing a quantitative counterpart.

 \paragraph{Scale-dependent stability classification.}